Contrast-Security-OSS/docs/content/admin/teamserver/config/settings/ssl/Toolbox.md

 description: "Common Keytool commands and workflows"
 tags: "configuration SSL EOP administration tools keytool openssl" -->

-# Who Should Read this Document
+## Who Should Read This Document
-This is an overview of useful commands and introductory principles for a person assuming system administration of Contrast TeamServer EOP where SSL is part of your deployment.
-Examples presented below are not presented as a step-by-step document but intended to be helpful to describe workflows where SSL could be used and describe the commands possible for implementation and debugging.
+This is an overview of useful commands and introductory principles for a person assuming system administration of Contrast TeamServer EOP, where SSL is part of your deployment.
+The examples presented below are not intended to provide step-by-step instruction, but rather to assist in describing workflows where SSL could be used, as well as the commands possible for implementation and debugging.

-At Contrast, we normally see three workflows where SSL is added:
+At Contrast, we typically see three workflows where SSL is added:
 * Setting up TeamServer UI HTTPS
 * Integrating with LDAP or Active Directory where you see `ldaps://`
-* Securing communication between agents and TeamServer.
+* Securing communication between agents and TeamServer

-# Keytool
+## Keytool

-## Create a Keystore and keypair
+### Create A Keystore And Keypair

-The command below will create a new keystore (if one does not exist), new keypair, and alias called teamserver.
+The command below will create a new keystore (if one does not exist), new keypair, and an alias called "teamserver".

 ```
 keytool -genkeypair \